-The Normandy Landing Beaches are located along the northwest coast of the France.
-They lie between the cities of Caen and Cherbourg, and extend for about 70 kilometres.
+The Normandy Landing Beaches are located along the north-west coast of France.
+They lie between the towns of Caen and Cherbourg, and stretch for around 70 kilometres.
 The D-Day beaches are famous for their role in the Second World War, in particular D-Day, the day the Allies landed in Normandy on 6 June 1944.

-Close to the Normandy landing beaches, you can stay in a charming hotel like the Château de La Chenevière.
-Château de La Chenevière is an 18th century manor house located in Normandy, between Bayeux and the D-Day landing beaches.
+Close to the Normandy landing beaches, you can stay in a charming hotel like Château de La Chenevière.
+Château de La Chenevière is an 18th-century manor house located in Normandy, between Bayeux and the D-Day landing beaches.
 It is a 5-star luxury hotel, voted Best Country Hotel by Small Luxury Hotels in 2020, Best Country Hotel in Europe by Condé Nast Johansens in 2019, and second Best Hotel in France and Monaco by Condé Nast Traveller in 2018.
-The Château also has a swimming pool, tennis court, heliport, as well as beehives and a permaculture vegetable garden that feed the work of the Chef in both restaurants.
+The Château also boasts a swimming pool, tennis court and heliport, as well as beehives and a permaculture vegetable garden that feed the work of the Chef in the two restaurants.

-The Normandy landing beaches are a series of coastal sites located in Franceon the northern shore of the English Channel.
-They were the site of the Allied landings during the Second World War on 6 June 1944, known as D-Day.
-The D-Day beaches are located in the Calvados department, in the Normandy region.
+The Normandy landing beaches are a series of coastal sites in France, on the north shore of the English Channel.
+They were the scene of the Allied landings during the Second World War on 6 June 1944, known as D-Day.
+The D-Day beaches are located in the department of Calvados, in the Normandy region.

 Utah Beach was one of the five beaches of the Allied landings in Normandy on 6 June 1944, located south-west of the Seine Bay.
 It was the second beach to be overrun by the Allies, after Omaha Beach.
 The beach was named after the American state of Utah, whose American troops formed the bulk of the landing forces on the beach.

-US troops have landed on the beach Utah at 6.30 am.
-The objective of the American troops was to take the villages of Sainte-Marie-du-Mont and Sainte-Mère-Église, as well as to remove control of the main road that linked the two villages.
-One of the main strategic objectives of the Americans was to prevent the Germans from reinforcing Omaha Beach.
+American troops landed on Utah Beach at 6.30am.
+The aim of the American troops was to capture the villages of Sainte-Marie-du-Mont and Sainte-Mère-Église, as well as to take control of the main road linking the two villages.
+One of the Americans' main strategic objectives was to prevent the Germans from reinforcing Omaha Beach.

 Utah Beach was relatively easy for the American troops to take because of German mistakes and a series of favourable factors, including a low tide that allowed armoured vehicles to sail to the beach, and a light wind that made it more difficult for the Germans to spot and hit Allied ships with their shore batteries.